chaozhi/PolyOrigin.jl/docs/src/man/2_run_polyOrigin.md

 outstem = "outstem"
 polyancestry = polyOrigin(genofile,pedfile;
     chrpairing=44,
+    isphysmap = false,
     refinemap=true,
     refineorder=true,
     workdir,
     outstem,
 )
 filter(x->occursin(outstem,x), readdir(workdir))
 ```
-Here `chrpairing=44` denotes bivalent and quadrivalent formations in ancestral inference. `refinemap` and `refineorder` specify to refine inter-marker distances and local marker ordering. `workdir` specifies the directory of input and output files, and `outstem` specifies the filename stem for output files.
+Here `chrpairing=44` denotes bivalent and quadrivalent formations in ancestral inference. `isphysmap` specifies if the input map is a physical map, `refinemap` specifies if refine the input map and `refineorder` specifies further if refine only inter-marker distances (`refinemap`=true and `refineorder`=false), `workdir` specifies the directory of input and output files, and `outstem` specifies the filename stem for output files.

 The polyOrigin function produces the following outputfiles:
 * `outstem.log`: log file saves messages that are printed on console.